isobretatel/Enhancing-Market-Trend-Prediction-Using-Convolutional-Neural-Networks-/README.md

+Accuracy is high, but returns are negative.

+1. Accuracy Measures Pattern Recognition, Not Profitability The model is trained to classify whether a chart pattern looks like an "uptrend" or "downtrend" based on historical chart images.
+But:

+A correctly classified uptrend doesn't guarantee the price will continue going up The model predicts what the pattern looks like, not what will happen next
+2. Label Definition Problem
+Looking at the chart generation code, labels are based on whether the last candle in a window was up or down.
+This measures the current state, not the future movement.

 This repository contains a collection of Python scripts that aim to predict the direction of EUR/USD forex prices for the 15-minute time frame using deep learning techniques and technical indicators.

 **Files**